 The questions from the panel afterwards, as well as conversations at the evening dinner, were stimulating and interesting.
 The whole day helped me develop my ideas and research.
 Everyone was very friendly and it was a great to meet so many new faces.

 All this meant that my time at UWICAH was one of my favourite experiences since starting my PhD.
 The conference gave me the opportunity to talk about my ideas in a friendly environment, and meet loads of interesting scholars.
-Being in Swansea, it also gave me the chance to catch up with some old friends and lecturers, which was very nostalgic – especially when walking through the campus and the city.
+Being in Swansea, it also gave me the chance to catch up with some old friends and lecturers, which was very nostalgic – especially when walking through the campus and the city, look criminal lawyer near your location.
 It was great having UWTSD students Thomas Humphrey and Christopher Fleming at the conference too.

 I am now looking forward to presenting other papers.
 As a bonus, next year’s UWICAH conference is in Lampeter.